Guiandrade/DependablePasswordManager/README.md

 # DependablePasswordManager
-The goal of this project is to  implement a  distributed password manager with dependability guarantee.
+The goal of this project is to  implement a  distributed password manager with dependability guarantees.

 [Stage 1](https://fenix.tecnico.ulisboa.pt/downloadFile/1970943312288157/SEC-1617%20-%20project%20-%20stage%201.pdf)